crossplane/crossplane/design/design-doc-composition.md

 composite resource kinds are established by infrastructure operators, and should thus not conflict with existing resource claim kinds such as `MySQLInstance`, presuming they do not attempt to share the same API groups as resource claims.
-A composite resource could be of `MySQLInstance` as long as it was under the `database.crossplane.io` API group used by the resource claim of the same name.
+A composite resource could be of kind `MySQLInstance` as long as it was not in the `database.crossplane.io` API group used by the resource claim of the same name.
 This document proposes that all contemporary resource claims and classes be marked as deprecated once support for composition has been added to Crossplane.